pangeo-data/pangeo/docs/setup_guides/azure.rst

   kubectl get service proxy-public --namespace=pangeo

 Note that this service can take a long time to start up, so you may need to wait a while for the IP address of the Pangeo proxy to be displayed.
+The output of the above command will read ``<pending>`` while the service is starting up.

 Once the service has started up, navigate to the ``EXTERNAL-IP`` address listed in the output of the above command in your web browser.